-Motor vehicle crashes are a major cause of premature death, especially among young adults.
+RELEVANCE Motor vehicle crashes are a major cause of premature death, especially among younger age groups.
 Deaths, injuries and disability resulting from motor vehicle crashes inflict considerable pain and suffering on individuals, families and communities, as well as on other road users, emergency service providers, health workers and others.

-CURRENT LEVEL AND TRENDS

-In 2006, 391 people died as a result of motor vehicle crashes, a rate of 9.4 deaths per 100,000 population.
-A further 15,174 people were injured, a rate of 367 injuries per 100,000 population.
-Poeaths and injuries from motor vehicle crashes have declined substantially since 1986, when the rates were 23.1 and 570 per 100,000 population, respectively.
-The number of people killed in motor vehicle crashes was 49 percent lower in 2006 than it was in 1986.
-Although the number of people injured has risen since 2000 (partly because of better recording by police), there were 20 percent fewer people injured in 2006 than in 1986.
+CURRENT LEVEL AND TRENDS In 2007, 423 people died as a result of motor vehicle crashes, a rate of 10.0 deaths per 100,000 population.
+Provisional reported injury data for 2007 shows a further 15,902 people were injured, a rate of 376 injuries per 100,000 population.
+97 In 2006, the death rate was 9.4 per 100,000 and the injury rate was 363 per 100,000.
+Deaths and injuries from motor vehicle crashes have declined substantially since 1986, when the rates were 23.1 and 570 per 100,000 population, respectively.
+The number of people killed in motor vehicle crashes was 45 percent lower in 2007 than it was in 1986.
+Although the number of people injured has risen since 2000 (partly because of better recording by police), there were 16 percent fewer people injured in 2007 than in 1986.